caddyserver/website/src/docs/markdown/getting-started.md

 You will need to decide which is best for your use case.

 <aside class="tip" markdown="1">
-	The Caddyfile offers shortcuts for many common tasks that are require complex JSON configurations.
-Use `caddy adapt` to learn how these shortcuts work in JSON.
+	The Caddyfile offers shortcuts for many common tasks that require quite complex JSON configurations.
+You can use `caddy adapt` to learn how these shortcuts are translated between the formats.
 </aside>

 It is important to note that both JSON and the Caddyfile (and [any other supported config adapter](/docs/config-adapters)) can be used with [Caddy's API](/docs/api).
 However, you only get the full range of Caddy's functionality and API features if you use JSON.
 If using a config adapter, the only way to load or change the config with the API is the [/load endpoint](/docs/api#post-load).